BaderLab/EnrichmentMap_docs/MainPanel.rst

   * The data set list shows then names of all the data sets as well as the number of gene sets in each data set.
   * Initially the checkbox next to each data set is selected.
   * De-selecting the checkboxes hides gene set nodes that are only contained in those data sets.

+* Change colors

+  * Opens a color chooser pop-up for choosing the colors used for each data set.
+This will change the color of the network edges, colors of the 'Color by Data Set' chart, and the table header in the Heat Map panel.

 * Add Signature Gene Sets button